The Szemeredi-Trotter Theorem in the Complex Plane: Separation Lemma

 \section{Separation Lemma}

-Our first main lemma (Separation Lemma) is a straightforward generalization of Szemer\'edi and Trotter's result in the plane.
-It claims that a hypothetic counterexample to Theorem~\ref{main} contains a fairly regular (grid-like) sub-structure of points and complex lines.
-Let $(P,E)$ be a {\em system} of a point set $P$ and a line set $E$ in the complex plane.
-Let $n=|P|$ and $e=|E|$ denote the number of points and lines, respectively, and let $I=I_{P,E}$ denote the number of point-line incidences.
-A system $(P,E)$ is {\em critical system} if $e+n$ is minimal among all systems where $I>\max(C n^{2/3}e^{2/3}, 3n ,3e)$ with constant $C=10^{70}$.
+Our Separation Lemma (Lemma~\ref{first}) is a straightforward generalization of a corresponding result by Szemer\'edi and Trotter in $\R^2$.
+It claims that a minimal counterexample to Theorem~\ref{main} contains a large and fairly regular structure of points and lines.
+Let $(P,E)$ be a \emph{system} of a finite set of points $P$ and a finite set of lines $E$ in $\C^2$.
+Let $n=|P|$ and $e=|E|$ denote the number of points and lines, respectively, and let $I=I_{P,E}$ denote the number of point-line incidences between $P$ and $E$.
+A system $(P,E)$ is \emph{critical} if $e+n$ is minimal among all systems where the number of incidences satisfies $I>\max(C n^{2/3}e^{2/3}, 3n ,3e)$ with constant $C=10^{60}$.